Can you mutually agree to terminate employment in the Netherlands?

 With thoughtful attention paid to each of these important steps throughout the process, employers and employees can rest assured knowing that their rights will be respected and protected according to Dutch law when terminating employment through mutual consent.

-As such, it is recommended that professional advice from an expert employment lawyer be sought in order to make sure that everyone’s rights are safeguarded throughout the entire process.
-As an experienced employment lawyer in the Netherlands, I would be happy to discuss further details regarding this.
+As an experienced employment lawyer in the Netherlands, I would be happy to discuss further details regarding termination by mutual consent.